 What Is the DBE Program?
 What does DBE have to do with the Harbor Bridge project?

-For a business owner to qualify, he/she must meet the requirements listed:
+For a business owner to qualify, they must meet the requirements listed:

-- Firm must be organized as a for-profit business,
+- The firm must be organized as a for-profit business,

 - Must be U.S. citizen or lawfully admitted permanent residents of the U.S.,

 - Contributions, ownership, and daily management control clearly documented,